epic-kitchens/epic-kitchens-55-annotations/README.md

 | `start_frame`     | int    | `1`            | Start frame of the action (WARNING only for frames extracted as detailed in [Video Information](#video-information)). |
 | `stop_frame`      | int    | `93`           | End frame of the action (WARNING only for frames  extracted as detailed in [Video Information](#video-information)).  |

+Please note we have included a python pickle file for ease of use.
+This includes a pandas dataframe with the same layout as above.

 ### EPIC_test_s2_timestamps.csv
 CSV file containing 7 columns: